esromneb/AsyncBehaviorTree/README.md

 # AsyncBehaviorTree
 My attempt to bring Behavior Trees to js with support for a visual editor.
-This project was reverse engineered around the open source tool Groot https://github.com/BehaviorTree/Groot.
-This Groot tool was designed to output trees for https://github.com/BehaviorTree/BehaviorTree.CPP.
+This project was reverse engineered around the open source tool [Groot](https://github.com/BehaviorTree/Groot).
+This [Groot](https://github.com/BehaviorTree/Groot) tool was designed to output trees for [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP).
 Note that this library is meant as a js port of BehaviorTree without being a direct port.
-Many features supported by BehaiorTree.CPP are not supported by this library.
+Many features supported by [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) are not supported by this library.
+(I didn't look at the source code of [BehaviorTree.CPP](https://github.com/BehaviorTree/BehaviorTree.CPP) at all when developing this library).

 # Basics
 Create an xml tree file with Groot.
-Bind to a "Blackboard" object during instantiation of the class.
+Bind to a "Blackboard" object during instantiation of the class in js.
+Execute the tree.

 # Blackboard
 The blackboard stores both variables and functions.
 If the functions are async they are executed as such.
 Access blackboard variables with `${}` notation, similar to the notation in template literals https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals.